-The proposals permits billboard companies to obtain a routine sign permit to spread the most intrusive forms of outdoor advertising technology thus far devised, erasing the last vestiges of District's historic ban on billboards (see DC v.
+The proposals permits billboard companies to obtain a routine sign permit to spread the most intrusive forms of outdoor advertising technology thus far devised, erasing the last vestiges of the District's historic ban on billboards (see DC v.
 Billboard Industry: A History below) and caving to the industry's demand for free-range billboards in the nation's capital.
 Here's how it would be done:

-- Digital "variable-message" billboards: 40sf video monitors flashing a different screen every ten seconds could be installed anywhere zoning allows commercial activity.
-This would include mixed residential/commercial districts, where there would be no restriction on proximity to, or impact on, residential units or offices. - "Designated Entertainment Areas" Supersized full-motion-video billboards up to 1200sf could be erected anywhere in the city that a Mayor, in his/her sole discretion with only token public consultation, labels an "entertainment area" for example a neighborhood commercial strip with a theater and a couple of bars featuring live music.
-There would be no restrictions on either size or location.
-These "DEA's" could pop up near residential areas, historic sites, parks, monuments, federal buildings or anything else.
-In addition to Gallery Place and Verizon Center, two more much larger billboard zones would be created instantly: SW Waterfront and the Nationals Ballpark.
-For the first time, digital projection would be allowed that can turn any available surface not already occupied by some other sign into a full motion video. - "Special Signs" -Gargantuan wall-screen billboards whose size is limited only by the size of the building on which they're mounted could migrate from downtown where, since 2001, they have been confined.
-Some have been as large as 6000sf. - Rooftop signs Still-image video billboards could even be located on rooftops, visible for miles around.
+- "Variable-message" billboards: 40sf video monitors flashing a different screen every ten seconds could be installed anywhere zoning allows commercial activity.
+This would include mixed residential/commercial districts, where there would be no restriction on proximity to, or impact on, residential units or offices. - "Designated Entertainment Areas" (DEAs) Supersized full-motion-video billboards up to 1200sf could be erected anywhere in the city that a mayor, in his/her sole discretion with only token consultation, labels an "entertainment area" for example, a neighborhood commercial strip with a theater and a couple of bars featuring live music.
+There would be no restrictions on either size or location of what could pop up near residential areas, historic sites, parks, monuments, federal buildings or anything else.
+In addition to Gallery Place and Verizon Center, two more much larger electronic billboard zones would be created instantly on the waterfront: SW Waterfront and the Nationals Ballpark.
+For the first time, projected image signs would be allowed that could turn any available surface not already occupied by some other sign into a full motion video. - Rooftop signs Still-image digital signs could even be located on rooftops, visible for miles around. - "Special Signs" Gargantuan wall-mounted billboards, whose size is limited only by the size of the building on which they're mounted, could migrate in DEAs from downtown where, since 2001, they have been largely confined.
+Some have been as large as 6000sf.